 SEO firms will often help you optimize page speed.
 And they ensure that your site renders well on smartphones, tablets, and desktop PCs so that you are accessible to everyone’s needs.

 Content is key.
+This is one of the largest factors to consider in SEO pricing.
 Your content should be:

 - Original content (not copy-pasted),